 Today, every corporation confronts multiple investment opportunities, limited resources and competitive thrusts from world-class corporations.
-The best decisions possible must be made and coordinated by product designers, product 10 managers, senior executives and functional managers.
+The best decisions possible must be made and coordinated by product designers, product managers, senior executives and functional managers.
 The quality and accuracy of these decisions determine numerous types of competitive positioning and success.
-How can the employees, throughout a corporation, continually identify the best available opportunities for leveraging their current 15 resources to produce the largest gains?
+How can the employees, throughout a corporation, continually identify the best available opportunities for leveraging their current resources to produce the largest gains?

-This invention proposes a CB-PD Module, with a Customer Design System (CDS) as an added, built-in feature of appropriate products and services for direct customer-based connections that may assist a variety of Vendor employees 20 with high-quality, current information: analyzed and Defined Customer Desires (DCD) as an on-line part of their decision making environment.
+This invention proposes a CB-PD Module, with a Customer Design System (CDS) as an added, built-in feature of appropriate products and services for direct customer-based connections that may assist a variety of Vendor employees with high-quality, current information: analyzed and Defined Customer Desires (DCD) as an on-line part of their decision making environment.

-Consider some of the ways that this might be applied in products and markets that "wake up" during use to learn 25 from customers:
+Consider some of the ways that this might be applied in products and markets that "wake up" during use to learn from customers:

-- Usability and field testing FIGS. 27 and 28: Why run usability tests with just eight users in one city when the present invention can include hundreds of users in the test-internationally in many markets?
-Why wait 30 months to learn from field tests when in each week one can see new analyzed results from actual uses 992, 994, 996, 998 in FIG. 28?
-For example, if one adds workflow features to a software application, a trigger point in the authoring system might be when a user tries to 35 employ a workflow feature but then chooses Undo.
+Usability and field testing FIGS. 27 and 28: Why run usability tests with just eight users in one city when the present invention can include hundreds of users in the test-internationally in many markets?
+Why wait months to learn from field tests when in each week one can see new analyzed results from actual uses 992, 994, 996, 998 in FIG. 28?
+For example, if one adds workflow features to a software application, a trigger point in the authoring system might be when a user tries to employ a workflow feature but then chooses Undo.
 After attaching an interface accessibility question, when Undo is selected a Development Interaction (DI) is displayed with a title such as "Undo" followed by an interaction such as, "You just used Undo.
-How sure are 40 you of what to do at this point?"
+How sure are you of what to do at this point?"
 To simplify the response, the user would indicate one quick choice on a 1 through 5 scale (sure through unsure).
-To gather improvement suggestions and needs, an open-ended question at the bottom could ask, "What would help 45 make this clearer?"
+To gather improvement suggestions and needs, an open-ended question at the bottom could ask, "What would help make this clearer?"
 In the CB-PDR analysis system at the vendor, the quantitative data would be displayed for each workflow feature (such as "Workflow routing"), showing the actual counts and frequency of each response.
-For any category (such as "unsure") the 50 reader could drill down to user suggestions and needs (such as "Is there an easy way to see where things are routed?"). - Market research FIG. 29: When a product is launched: it is crucial to establish it immediately as a winner.
+For any category (such as "unsure") the reader could drill down to user suggestions and needs (such as "Is there an easy way to see where things are routed?").

+Market research FIG. 29: When a product is launched it is crucial to establish it immediately as a winner.
 Most market research takes six months or longer to figure out who the buyers really are, why they bought the product, which ad media worked best, what messages sold best in the ads, and what needs customers want to satisfy.
 Now, the present invention's authoring system can be set to ask these questions after the product is installed, as soon as actual use begins.
 By first asking whether the user is the product's buyer, a recommender or a user, the appropriate market research questions can be displayed.
-In a week, the product's marketing manager can turn to the CB-PDR Module analysis system to start learning answers.
-This can be e-mailed and faxedModul total ture is launched: it ture is a worked best, what messages sold best user is the product is installed, ture is the product's buyer, a recommender or a user, the appropriate market research questions can be displayed.
-In a week, the product's marketing manager ture is the cB-PDR Module analysis system to start learning answers.
-This can be e-mailed and faxedModule ture is launched: ture is installed, ture is the product is can be e-mailed and faxed to the sales force, distributors, retailers, ad agency, PR firm, etc. to get them up to speed on the real needs of the real customers.
+In a week, the product's marketing manager can turn to the

+CB-PDR Module analysis system to start learning answers.
+This can be e-mailed and faxed to the sales force, distributors, retailers, ad agency, PR firm, etc. to get them up to speed on the real needs of the real customers.